Well, for many people, it can be pretty tough.

-It kind of makes you wonder sometime what is the thing that people are referring to when they are doing all this talking and thinking.
+It kind of makes you wonder sometimes what is the thing that people are referring to when they are doing all this talking and thinking.

-Well, if you ask them, you will get an entire list of ideas and subjects and just plain stuff that they think is hard, at least when you are first talking to them.
-But if you have an authentic conversation with them that lasts for more than just a couple of minutes, you can get an idea about what they think is so hard.
+But if you have an authentic conversation that lasts for more than a couple of minutes, you can get an exact idea about what they think is so hard.

 And the answer can be summed up in a single word:

-In fact, they might even venture to think and say out loud that if someone is not going to fight for what they think is worthwhile, then maybe that person doesn’t deserve to have anything good at all.
+In fact, they might even think and even say out loud that if someone is not going to fight for what they think is worthwhile, then maybe that person doesn’t deserve to have anything good at all.

-And they can point to numerous incidents in their own personal lives where they decided they were going to fight for something and it seemed like that very thing showed up in their life.
-So they count that as a success and decide that since that way of thinking and acting worked for them, then OF COURSE, it is going to work for everyone else.
+These people point to numerous incidents in their own lives where they decided they were going to fight for something and it seemed like that very thing showed up in their life.
+So they count that as a success and decide that since fighting obviously worked for them, then OF COURSE, it is going to work for everyone else.

 And Then There's These Other Folks

-Then there is a group of people who will tell you that everything in the universe is out of their own control.
+Then there are people who tell you that everything in the universe is out of their own control.
 That decisions get made in other places by other authorities and then the results of those decisions show up here in their lives.

-And of course, because they view that as their personal experience, they cannot imagine how the world could be different anyone else and spend their time telling anyone who will listen that nothing is up to the individual, so it doesn’t really matter what you want at all.
+And of course, because that has been their personal experience, they cannot imagine how the world could be different to anyone else.
+They spend their time telling anyone who will listen that nothing is up to the individual, so it doesn’t really matter what you want at all.

 But Wait, There's More

-And then there is a group of people who is convinced that the entire Universe is designed to bring them exactly what they want.
-Or more precisely, exactly what they are thinking about and that there really is no other way that the world works.
-Lots of these people also try their best to convince others that this is the way the world is constructed and they point to their own lives as examples of this being true.
+And then there is a group of people who is convinced that the entire Universe is designed to bring them what they want.
+Or more precisely, that the Universe brings them what they are thinking about and that there really is no other way that the world works.
+They do their best to convince others that this is the way the world is constructed and they point to their own lives as examples of this idea being true.

-So here are three different ideas about how the world works that seem to be in conflict with each other.
-People tend to have an idea one way or another about which of these viewpoints is correct and which are wrong.
-But in fact, it is easy to tell which is correct and which are wrong.
+So what's the deal?
+Here are three different ideas about how the world works that seem to be in conflict with each other.
+How can you tell which viewpoint is right and which is wrong?
+Actually that's pretty easy to tell which is correct and which are wrong.

 They All Are